 - Transport to and from Hospital, Doctors and Dentist

-- Supply of bed sheet, pillow and pillow case
+- Supply and laundering of bed linen.

 - Minimum 20% discount on products sold at our onsite Shop, Bar and Canteen.

-Meals of your own taste can be prepared in the communal kitchen where you will find cookers, ovens and microwaves.
-You need to bring your own saucepans and cooking utensils with you.
+Meals of your own taste can be prepared in the communal kitchens where you will find cookers, ovens and microwaves.
+You will need to bring your own saucepans and cooking utensils with you.
 The Shop and Canteen is open lunchtimes and evenings where you can buy your meals if you prefer.

 What it costs